m3dev/gokart/README.md

 Here are some good things about gokart.

-- The following data for each Task is stored separately in a pkl file with hash value
+- The following meta data for each Task is stored separately in a `pkl` file with hash value
     - task output data
     - imported all module versions
     - task processing time